jquery/jquery/README.md

 - **dimensions**: The `.width()` and `.height()` methods, including `inner-` and `outer-` variations.
 - **effects**: The `.animate()` method and its shorthands such as `.slideUp()` or `.hide("slow")`.
 - **event**: The `.on()` and `.off()` methods and all event functionality.
-- **event/focusin**: Cross-browser support for the focusin and focusout events.
 - **event/trigger**: The `.trigger()` and `.triggerHandler()` methods.
 - **offset**: The `.offset()`, `.position()`, `.offsetParent()`, `.scrollLeft()`, and `.scrollTop()` methods.
 - **wrap**: The `.wrap()`, `.wrapAll()`, `.wrapInner()`, and `.unwrap()` methods.